Rectify: The Power of Restorative Justice

 After Wrongful Conviction.

 In the courtroom, there are always—and only— two irreconcilable sides of the same story.
 Black/white.
 Right/wrong.
 Feller/fallen.
 When the wrong story prevails, justice is perverted and an innocent person is condemned.
-When there is an exoneration, we want to it is a happy ending.
+When there is an exoneration, we expect a happy ending.
 But an exoneration is an earthquake that leaves behind upheaval and ruin.
 Is there a way forward?

 Restorative justice, a centuries-old practice of bringing together victims, offenders, and their families to address the harm inflicted by a crime, offers hope by focusing on healing and redemption.
 The suffering experienced by the people involved in a wrongful conviction case varies, but arises from a shared traumatic experience.
 It means that men and women who once faced each other down from opposite sides of the courtroom can unite in a common cause.